 Meet The Owner of Kweller Prep: Frances Kweller

 Located in the first floor of the Parker Towers in Forest Hills, is a local business with an international reach.
-Kweller Prep, a tutoring office with an eye on the expanding horizon, may not have a huge sign on Queens Boulevard directing potential clients in, but word gets around.
-Frances Kweller takes a great deal of pride in her office, and with good reason, she’s worked to build a new kind of tutoring designed for the next frontier in education.
+Kweller Prep, a supplemental education program with an eye on the expanding horizon, may not have a huge sign on Queens Boulevard directing potential clients in, but word certainly gets around.
+Frances Kweller, an attorney at law and herself a daughter of Russian immigrants, takes a great deal of pride in her office, and with good reason, she’s worked to build a new kind of proactive learning designed for the next frontier in education.

 Tutoring for the 21st Century

-Kweller started as a tutor before opening her own office, and has been around the business for about 15 years.
-She opened her office five years ago in Forest Hills after graduating from Law School.
-The company serviced more than 400 families in its first year, starting with a focus on helping middle school students find the high school that was right for them.
+Kweller started as an Arista tutor in high school before opening her own office, and has been around the business for about 15 years.
+The company serviced more than 400 families in its first year, starting with a focus on helping school students find the high school and college that was right for them.

-“Enough wasn’t being done to help high school kids get into college and to help college kids go to professional schools or to simply find a job,” Kweller said.
-“We designed Kweller Prep to fill in all the gaps.”
-This place is a one-stop shop to show you to get exactly where you want to go,” she added.
+“Enough wasn’t being done to help ambitious middle school students navigate high school and high school kids navigate college.”
+Kweller said.
+“I got fed up and I designed Kweller Prep to fill in all the gaps.”
+I envisioned a learning center, an incubator of sorts which would serve as a one-stop shop to show kids and their families how to get exactly where they wanted to ,” she added.

-“Kweller Prep is now the top provider for the Hunter High School Entrance exam and the Stuyvesant Test, featured in the New York Times….
-We get the job done.”
-Kweller Prep now serves more than 1,500 families a year, in 3 locations, providing everything from in-person private instruction to Skype-online tutoring for students based overseas as well as coordinated college visits.
+Her years of hard work have paid off.
+“Kweller Prep is now the top provider for the Hunter High School Entrance exam and the Stuyvesant Test, was featured in the New York Times….
+We get the job done!”

 Kweller says that helping student’s change their understanding of education and focus on their goals is a hugely rewarding experience, and the engine that keeps her coming to work every day.
-“Very often the tutors at Kweller Prep are the first ones – sometimes before the parents – to find out that a kid got into college,” she adds.
-“I played an active role in that, and it feels great.
+“Very often the tutors at Kweller Prep are the first ones – sometimes before the parents – to find out that student here got into a great high school or college,” she adds.
+“We played an active role in that, and it feels great.
 That’s really an amazing feeling.”

 A Changing Client Base in a Changing Economy

-At an office originally designed to help younger students make their way through high school, things are constantly changing, and lately, they’re getting a little more mature.
+At an office originally designed to help younger students make their way through high school and college, things are constantly changing, and lately, they’re getting a little more mature.
 The economy has played a huge role on the tutoring business, Kweller said, but not in the way most people would expect.

 A Lifetime Goal

-Kweller said the most important philosophy for her business and her clients is the idea that scholastic improvement, or a new set of skills, won’t blossom overnight.
+A now published author, Kweller said the most important philosophy for her education program is the idea that scholastic improvement, or a new set of skills, won’t blossom overnight.

 “We’re not a quick fix program,” she said.
 “Sometimes [new clients] think that there’s this magic bullet, that you can do two or three hours of tutoring and suddenly master the subject – we don’t sell any short term programs.
 We really believe in nurturing the child, and it’s not a short-term commitment.
 Nothing we do is a short-term commitment.